Aluminium alloy: Mixed list

+^{†}Manganese plus chromium must be between 0.12 and 0.50%. ^{††}This limit applies to all elements for which no other limit is specified on a given row, because no column exists or because the column is blank.

 Cast alloys

 The Aluminum Association (AA) has adopted a nomenclature similar to that of wrought alloys.
 British Standard and DIN have different designations.
 In the AA system, the second two digits reveal the minimum percentage of aluminium; for example, 150.x corresponds to a minimum of 99.50% aluminium.
 The digit after the decimal point takes a value of 0 or 1, denoting casting and ingot respectively.
 The main alloying elements in the AA system are as follows: